Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-n1fJJTUeKMM.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Why are we not upvoting circular Foundations?
 https://www.youtube.com/watch?v=n1fJJTUeKMM
-This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Will there ever be rounded Foundations?](./yt-B6jTKTB_WmE.md) [https://www.youtube.com/watch?v=B6jTKTB_WmE](https://www.youtube.com/watch?v=B6jTKTB_WmE)
+This question was possibly duplicated with a more recent answer: [March 15th, 2022 Livestream Q&A: Circle Foundation without Mods?](./yt-As8zQkJUXXE.md) [https://www.youtube.com/watch?v=As8zQkJUXXE](https://www.youtube.com/watch?v=As8zQkJUXXE)

 ### Topics